abhiTronix/vidgear/README.md

   <img src="docs/overrides/assets/images/netgear.png" alt="NetGear API" width=65%/>
 </p>

-> *NetGear is exclusively designed to transfer video frames synchronously and asynchronously between interconnecting systems over the network in real-time.*
+> *NetGear is exclusively designed to transfer video-frames & data synchronously between interconnecting systems over the network in real-time.*

-NetGear implements a high-level wrapper around [**PyZmQ**][pyzmq] python library that contains python bindings for [ZeroMQ][zmq] - a high-performance asynchronous distributed messaging library that provides a message queue, but unlike message-oriented middleware, its system can run without a dedicated message broker.
+NetGear implements a high-level wrapper around [**PyZmQ**][pyzmq] python library that contains python bindings for [**ZeroMQ**][zmq] - a high-performance asynchronous distributed messaging library.

-NetGear provides seamless support for [*Bidirectional data transmission*][netgear_bidata_doc] between receiver(client) and sender(server) through bi-directional synchronous messaging patterns such as zmq.PAIR _(ZMQ Pair Pattern)_ & zmq.REQ/zmq.REP _(ZMQ Request/Reply Pattern)_.
+NetGear seamlessly supports [**Bidirectional data transmission**][netgear_bidata_doc] along with video-frames between receiver(client) and sender(server).

-NetGear also supports real-time [*Frame Compression capabilities*][netgear_compression_doc] for optimizing performance while sending the frames directly over the network, by encoding the frame before sending it and decoding it on the client's end automatically in real-time.
+NetGear can also robustly handle [**Multiple Server-Systems**][netgear_multi_server_doc] and [**Multiple Client-Systems**][netgear_multi_client_doc] and at once, thereby providing access to a seamless exchange of video-frames & data between multiple devices across the network at the same time.

-For security, NetGear implements easy access to ZeroMQ's powerful, smart & secure Security Layers, that enables [*Strong encryption on data*][netgear_security_doc], and unbreakable authentication between the Server and the Client with the help of custom certificates/keys and brings easy, standardized privacy and authentication for distributed systems over the network.
+NetGear supports real-time [**Frame Compression capabilities**][netgear_compression_doc] for optimizing performance while sending the frames directly over the network by automatic encoding/decoding in real-time.

-Best of all, NetGear can robustly handle [*Multiple Server-Systems*][netgear_multi_server_doc] and [*Multiple Client-Systems*][netgear_multi_client_doc] and at once, thereby providing access to seamless Live Streaming of the multiple device in a network at the same time.
+For security, NetGear implements easy access to ZeroMQ's powerful, smart & secure Security Layers that enable [**Strong encryption on data**][netgear_security_doc] and unbreakable authentication between the Server and the Client with the help of custom certificates/keys.

 **NetGear as of now seamlessly supports three ZeroMQ messaging patterns:**